change-code-io/carbon-registry/goodGeneratorLicense.md

 **9.2** CHANGE CODE PROVIDES THE SERVICES “AS IS,” “AS AVAILABLE,” AND “WITH ALL FAULTS” WITHOUT WARRANTY OF ANY KIND.
 WITHOUT LIMITING THIS, WE EXPRESSLY DISCLAIM ALL WARRANTIES, WHETHER EXPRESS, IMPLIED, OR STATUTORY, REGARDING THE SERVICES AND API INCLUDING WITHOUT LIMITATION ANY WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, SECURITY, ACCURACY, AND NON-INFRINGEMENT.
 CHANGE CODE DOES NOT WARRANT THAT: (A) THE SERVICES WILL MEET YOUR REQUIREMENTS; (B) THE SERVICES WILL BE UNINTERRUPTED, TIMELY, SECURE, OR ERROR-FREE; (C) THAT THE INFORMATION PROVIDED THROUGH THE SERVICES IS ACCURATE, RELIABLE OR CORRECT; (D) ANY DEFECTS OR ERRORS WILL BE CORRECTED; (E) THE SERVICES WILL BE AVAILABLE AT ANY PARTICULAR TIME OR LOCATION; OR (F) THE SERVICES ARE FREE OF VIRUSES OR OTHER HARMFUL COMPONENTS.

 **9.3** Without limitation to anything in this Agreement, Change Code will make commercially reasonable efforts to maximize the availability of our Services.
-Under certain circumstances, as defined in our [Services Availability Policy](https://changecode.io/legal/#servicesavailablity), you may be entitled to a credit for Services.
+In the event that Services are interrupted, we will make attempts to share information with users to minimize any potential impact.

 **9.4** To promote the broad availability of the Services, you acknowledge that Change Code reserves the right to enforce additional usage limits in its sole discretion.